HarryAllen1/tsa-grouping-thing/docs/admin/registration.md

 You can use the team creation site's [member page](https://teaming.jhstsa.org/admin/members) list view to assist with this (it might be best to split your screen).
 The number in parenthesis is the team number.
 If there is a crown, the member is a team captain.

 ![list view](list-view.png)

+Once you finish registration, you will need to email the WTSA Executive Director our rooming list so that we actually get hotel rooms.
+Completing this is far less important compared to previous steps.
+Submitting registration first increases our chances of gaining a good hotel/getting a choice of hotel.

+You can see the steps for generating a rooming template on the [rooming page](./rooming.md).
+Do not actually email the Executive Director the email template.
+Email it to Mr. Shelton who will, in turn, forward it to the Executive Director.